History of children in the military: Burundi

 Children were kidnapped and used extensively during the civil war of 1993–2005.
 In 2004 hundreds of child soldiers were in the Forces Nationales pour la Libération (FNL), an armed rebel, Hutu group.
 Children between the ages of 10 and 16 were also conscripted by the Burundese military.

 After the Arusha peace accord of 2001 and the Pretoria agreement of 2003 eventually brought the conflict to an end in 2005, the new constitution committed to not using children in direct combat.
 The parties to the conflict no longer recruited children in large numbers, but many remained active in the FNL, which had denounced the peace accord.

-By 2006, a reintegration program organized by UNICEF had led to the release of 3,000 children from the military and armed groups.
+By 2006, a reintegration programme organised by UNICEF had led to the release of 3,000 children from the military and armed groups.
 According to Child Soldiers International:

 The majority of those [children] who took part in the program returned to farm and fish in their local communities, but nearly 600 returned to school.
 Some 1,800 former child soldiers received occupational training.
 Health care was provided for those with special needs and psychosocial support was provided through individual and group meetings.

 As of 2017, Burundi no longer appears on the UN list of countries where children are used in hostilities.

 Chad

 Between 2007 and 2012, children were used extensively by the Chadian military as participants in armed conflict.
-They were also integrated into various rebel forces, including the United Front for Democratic Change (Front Uni pour le Changement, FUC), local self-defense forces known as Tora Boro militias, and two Sudanese rebel movements operating in Chad: the Justice and Equality Movement (JEM) and the G-19 faction of the Sudanese Liberation Army (SLA).
+They were also integrated into various rebel forces, including the United Front for Democratic Change (Front Uni pour le Changement, FUC), local self-defence forces known as Tora Boro militias, and two Sudanese rebel movements operating in Chad: the Justice and Equality Movement (JEM) and the G-19 faction of the Sudanese Liberation Army (SLA).
 After the government signed an action plan with the United Nations, children were released from service and were no longer recruited.
 By 2014, Chad had been removed from the UN list of countries that use child soldiers in war.